How to apply for the Master Media Studies

 You are unconditionally admitted to the programme.
 Please indicate within three weeks in the EUR Admission Portal whether or not you accept the offer.

-You are conditionally admitted to the programme.
+You are conditionally admitted to the programme, your offer mentions the conditions of your admission.
 Please indicate within three weeks in the EUR Admission Portal whether or not you accept the offer.

 If you wish to cancel your application, please withdraw your enrolment in Studielink.
 Your application status in the Admissions Portal will automatically change to ‘cancelled’ as well.

 If you still have questions after checking this page, you may find the answer in our FAQ section.
-You can also send an email to the Admissions Office. a student at Erasmus University is only complete if you
+You can also send an email to the Admissions Office.
+An application at Erasmus University is only complete if you:

 - have arranged payment of your tuition fee;